POV-Ray/povray/source-doc/styleguide.md

 @section inc        Include Files

-  - Header files should be included in the following order:
+  - Header files should generally be included in the following order:
+      - POV-Ray module configuration header file, if applicable (mandatory in any unit header file, i.e. any header file with a `.cpp` of the same name; e.g. @ref core/configcore.h in @ref core/colourspace.h).
+      - POV-Ray unit header file, if applicable (mandatory in any `.cpp` file; e.g. @ref core/colourspace.h in
+        @ref core/colourspace.cpp).
       - C++ variants of standard C header files.
       - Standard C++ header files.
       - Boost header files.
       - Other 3rd party library header files, grouped by library.
       - POV-Ray header files.
+      - Debug header file (@ref base/povdebug.h), if applicable (mandatory in any `.cpp` file, _not_ allowed in any other file).
       .
     Within each group, alphabetical order should be preferred.
-(Note however that certain other ordering constraints might apply for the POV-Ray header files.)
+(Note however that certain other ordering constraints might apply within platform-specific portions of the code.)

   - C++ source code should _not_ include C standard header files; include the corresponding C++ header files instead (e.g. `<cstdio>` instead of `<stdio.h>`).